Darker than Black: Gemini of the Meteor: Reception

 The home-media releases, including the Blu-ray box set, were successful in Japan.
 In preparation for Gemini of Meteor, Theron Martin of Anime News Network and Fandom Post suggested first watching the original video animation Gaiden to explore Hei and Yin's relationship and how Hei became a depressed alcoholic after losing Yin.
 Hei has often been regarded as a surprisingly dark character.
 Suo has been seen as an appealing protagonist, cheerful and bright despite her chaotic history.
 Although Hei mentors Suo, Martin found that she makes Hei superfluous.
 The Fandom Post also found Hei a less-appealing character than Suou, noting that Hei makes fewer appearances in the sequels.
 Comic Book Bin compared them with the leads in the 1994 film Léon: The Professional, due to the bond they form while training.
 According to Anime UK News, the narrative progressed well thanks to its action sprinkled with comedy.
 An Active Anime reviewer said that the series retained most of the prequel's appealing features, including Hei and Suo's many problems and the buildup to an apocalyptic prophecy.
 DVD Talk said that although Okamura animated major action scenes, the narrative was hard for new viewers to follow and the director's deep themes were wasted.
-Hei and Suo's rocky relationship upset a Fandom Post reviewer, as Hei attacks Suo's family; the OVAs help explore Hei's downfall during the his journey with Yin, although he remains an action hero.
+Hei and Suo's rocky relationship upset a Fandom Post reviewer, as Hei attacks Suo's family; the OVAs help explore Hei's downfall during his journey with Yin, although he remains an action hero.
 The review praised the dark plot and its many twists involving Suo.
 About.com also enjoyed the plot twists, but found the series' short length disappointing; however, the action scenes and narrative were as appealing as Darker than Black.
 According to The Anime Encyclopedia, 3rd Revised Edition: A Century of Japanese Animation, Gemini of the Meteor is as consistent as its prequel and Gaiden and is an outstanding trilogy.